maddoxk/ATM_Java/README.md

 # ATM_Java
-ATM writen in Java.
+ATM written in Java.
 Stores information in level1 memory encrypted in SHA-512.

 I wrote this in about 24 hours, so forgive me if I am leaking resources or have sloppy code.